morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 </div>

 The most important row for me is the 'fide' one.
-There is almost no correlation between the amount of online games played and the FIDE rating, which makes sense since the FIDE rating don't get affected by online play.
+There is almost no correlation between the number of online games played and the FIDE rating, which makes sense since the FIDE rating doesn't get affected by online play.
 The correlation with blitz ratings is better than with bullet ratings which is interesting.
 One could wonder if the trend would continue towards longer time controls, unfortunately we didn't have enough data to get this answer.

 I'll now try to break down the numbers by title to see if something else appears.